Coronavirus and miscarriage: your care

 If you are waiting investigations following recurrent or second trimester miscarriage

-Investigations into the possible causes of recurrent miscarriage or late loss are currently suspended in most hospitals, but there are plans to reintroduce them gradually over the next few weeks.
+Investigations into the possible causes of recurrent miscarriage or late loss have been suspended in most hospitals, but there are some exceptions and it is hoped that these will be gradually reintroduced.
 As with other services, this will depend on the availability of specialist staff, some of whom have been diverted to other areas of care during the pandemic.